borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 would like to backup databases only and not source directories, you can omit `source_directories` entirely.

+<span class="minilink minilink-addedin">Prior to version 1.7.1</span> In older
-In older versions of borgmatic, instead specify an empty `source_directories` value, as it is a mandatory option prior to version 1.7.1:
+versions of borgmatic, instead specify an empty `source_directories` value, as it is a mandatory option there:

 ```yaml
 location: